LoRE-ICLR/LoRE/README.md

-# LoRE: End-to-End Dynamic Graph Embeddings via Local Reconstructions
+# LoRE: Robust and Adaptive Graph Embeddings via Local Self-Reconstruction Mechanisms

 This repository contains the official supplementary code for our ICLR 2026 submission: